-Hawick lost its railway in 1969, though in recent years a vigorous campaign has developed to rebuild the link to Edinburgh as the Borders Railway.
+Hawick lost its railway in 1969, and the more recently rebuilt Borders Railway only reached as far south as Tweedbank, near Galashiels.
 Others found more innovative ways of organising their travel to Hawick.
 In 1785 an Italian called Vincenzo Lunardi made the trip from Glasgow in 2½ hours by hot air balloon.

 These days, most visitors come to Hawick while travelling the A7 from Carlisle to Edinburgh, or to take advantage of the deals in the various textile factory shops in the town.
 Given its industrial background, it is easy to approach Hawick with low expectations.
 The reality turns out to be a very pleasant surprise.
 What you find is an interesting and attractive town with an imposing High Street, a spectacular Town Hall, and a collection of paths and wynds that more than repay exploration.